News

 Author(s):

 A newly presented safety analysis of the phase 3 MOXIe Part 2 trial (NCT0225435) highlighted the frequency and timing of treatment-emergent adverse events (TEAEs) of omaveloxolone (Skyclarys; Biogen), an FDA-approved treatment for Friedreich ataxia (FA).
-All told, most treatment-emergent adverse events (TEAEs) occurred during the first 12 weeks of treatment, with gastrointestinal disorders and aminotransferase elevations (AST/ALT) as the most commonly observed TEAE.
+All told, the therapy was safe and well-tolerated, with most TEAEs, including gastrointestinal issues and aminotransferase (AST/ALT) elevations, occurring within 12 weeks.

 The analysis, presented at the International Congress at Ataxia Research 2024, included 103 patients aged 16 to 40 years with genetically confirmed FA who were randomized to either omaveloxolone (n = 51) or placebo (n = 52) for a 52-week treatment period.
 Led by David R. Lynch, MD, PhD, professor of neurology at the University of Pennsylvania Perelman School of Medicine, TEAEs occurred in both treatment arms, a majority of which were mild or moderate in severity.